brithoang1/DS4002-CS3/README.md

 Includes a blog post and helpful technical article to help get you started.

 ## Reference Materials folder:
 Contains "Project_EDA.ipynb" which is a file that instructs the user how to download our data from Kaggle, data cleaning, and EDA.
-It also contains "Project1_Part1_SentimentAnalysis.ipynb" and "Project1_Part2_FrequentWords.ipynb" which are notebooks to our sentiment analysis, frequently used words.
-"Project1_Part3_StatisticalSignificance.ipynb" was created to find and test the statistical significance of our mean sentiment scores for Trump and Biden.
+It also contains "Project1_Part1_SentimentAnalysis.ipynb" and "Project1_Part2_FrequentWords.ipynb" which are notebooks to sentiment and frequently used words analysis.
+"Project1_Part3_StatisticalSignificance.ipynb" was created to find and test the statistical significance of THE mean sentiment scores for Trump and Biden.